 The Bayesian network for the above problem is given below.
-The network structure shows that burglary and earthquake is the parent node of the alarm and directly affecting the probability of alarm's going off, but David and Sophia's calls depend on alarm probability.
+The network structure is showing that burglary and earthquake is the parent node of the alarm and directly affecting the probability of alarm's going off, but David and Sophia's calls depend on alarm probability.

-The network represents that our assumptions do not directly perceive the burglary and also do not notice the minor earthquake, and they also do not confer before calling.
+The network is representing that our assumptions do not directly perceive the burglary and also do not notice the minor earthquake, and they also not confer before calling.